johncai117/DAMSL/README.md

      wget https://www.dropbox.com/s/sbttsmb1cca0y0k/miniImagenet3.zip?dl=1
     ```

     These are the downsampled images of the original dataset that were used in this study.
-Trains faster.
+Downsampled for faster training.

 3. Change configuration file `./configs.py` to reflect the correct paths to each dataset.
 Please see the existing example paths for information on which subfolders these paths should point to.